WooCommerce Review: Is It the Right Ecommerce Solution for Your Business?

 Platform can get clunky if too many integrations are installed

 WordPress and WooCommerce are excellent partners.
 If you are more comfortable running a site on WordPress or have an existing one, setting up a store within your site is the most practical choice.
-Since it is native to WordPress, you are not confined to a handful of themes but all of the most popular WordPress themes available.
+Since WooCommerce is native to WordPress, you get all of the most popular WordPress themes available.

 Since WooCommerce is open source, it has unlimited expandability with free and paid plugins.
-Developers can tweak it as much as they see fit.
-The downside to this is that WooCommerce is not a simple ecommerce website solution.
+Developers can tweak it as much as they see fit, but the downside to this is that WooCommerce is not a simple ecommerce website solution.
 It is built with developers in mind, so expect a learning curve.
-If you are not versed in building websites at all, this might not be the best option for you.
+If you are not versed in building websites, this might not be the best option for you.

 You May Also Like …